 It is very easy to become sidetracked with other things going on in your new life as a university student.

 There is a lot of unstructured time where you do not have scheduled lectures or tutorials, but this is not free time and you should use this time wisely.
-It is important be able to recognize those times where you are spending too much time on other activities instead of your studies, i.e., procrastinating, and learn how you can manage your distractions to keep yourself on track with your studies.
+It is important be able to recognise those times where you are spending too much time on other activities instead of your studies, i.e., procrastinating, and learn how you can manage your distractions to keep yourself on track with your studies.

 Working with others